bookofproofs/bookofproofs.github.io/_sources/history/15th-century/stifel.md

 * Stifel wrote Arithmetica integra in Latin but his next publication Deutsche arithmetica (1545) was written in German and was clearly designed to make algebra more widely understandable to a wide range of people.
 * In 1553 Stifel brought out a new edition of Rudolff's Coss, but he added more material in the form of notes and comments at the end of each chapter that he more than doubled the length of the original text.
 * One of the advances in Stifel's notes is an early attempt to use negative numbers to reduce the solution of a quadratic equation to a single case.
+* Another of Stifel's advances in this text was to introduce the notation A,AA,AAA,AAAAA, AA, AAA, AAAAA,AA,AAA,AAAA, ...
 * Although he is producing a new edition of Rudolff's Coss, Stifel uses his own notation for roots.
 * If we use ζ for Stifel's symbol for the square of the unknown, then he writes √ζ for the square root that Rudolff wrote √.
 * We stress here, not that Stifel is introducing a particularly wonderful notation, but that he is so concerned with good notation.